greenvfx/pasteTransformation/README.md

 # pasteTransformation for Nuke
-###pasteTransformation is a tool for fast linking and copy transform values between nodes.
+### pasteTransformation is a tool for fast linking and copying transform values between nodes.

 Steps:
 * Copy a node with some transformation.